The New Botanicals

 September 4 - October 31st.
 2010

-I am honored again to be included in this ever expanding site specific exhibition that celebrates Nature, Farming, Cows and the Arts is such a lovely bucolic place.
+I am honored again to be included in this ever expanding site specific exhibition that celebrates Nature, Farming, Cows, and the Arts in such a lovely bucolic place.
 My piece, Flower Fountain, is located in Field VI, on top of the cistern.

 Please go to http://www.collaborativeconcepts.org/2010.html for photos and a full description of everyones work, directons and info for mid run and ending receptions.